dustinpfister/blog_posts/_posts/lodash_partition.md

 ## 3 - Lets split an array into two with native javaScript

 Okay so getting back to my basic lodash partition example, it is not to hard to do the same with native javaScript of course.
-I was able to throw this together in a flash that does more or less the same thing.
+I was able to throw a little javaScript code together in a flash that does more or less the same thing.
+The basic idea of this is not all that hard to reproduce after all.
+I just need to create an array of two nested arrays, then have some function that will preform some kind of test for each element in a source array, or object in general that will return true or false for each element when the function is called and passed the value of an element.
+It is then just a question of pushing an element from the source array into the first element of the array of arrays for each true test, and the second array for each false test.

 ```js
 let arr = [8, null, 32, 'foo', NaN, 'bar', false, {}, 64, 128];